-And while we can't wait to bask in the sunshine, it's important we keep ourselves and our pets safe in the hot weather.
+And while we enjoy the long-awaited hot weather, it's important we keep ourselves and our pets safe in the heatwave.

 According to Vets Now, it's generally safe to take your dog out in temperatures up to 19 degrees.